Protests erupt in France over Macron’s retirement age push

-Macron ordered Borne on Thursday to make use of a special constitutional power to push the highly unpopular pension bill through without a vote in the National Assembly, France's lower house of parliament.
+If the no-confidence votes fail, the bill becomes law.
+If a majority agrees, it would spell the end of the retirement reform plan and force the government to resign, although Macron could always reappoint Borne to name the new Cabinet.

-His calculated risk infuriated opposition lawmakers, many citizens and unions.
-Thousands gathered in protest Thursday at the Place de la Concorde, which faces the National Assembly building.
-As night fell, police officers charged the demonstrators in waves to clear the Place.
-Small groups then moved through nearby streets in the chic Champs-Elysees neighborhood, setting street fires.
+French Interior Minister Gérald Darmanin told radio station RTL on Friday that 310 people were arrested overnight, most of them in Paris, where police used a water cannon to clear thousands from the Place de Concorde.
+Small groups then moved through the area’s chic neighborhoods, setting street fires along the way.

-Similar scenes repeated themselves in numerous other cities, from Rennes and Nantes in eastern France to Lyon and the southern port city of Marseille, where shop windows and bank fronts were smashed, according to French media.
+Similar scenes repeated themselves in other cities, from Rennes and Nantes in eastern France to Lyon and the southern port city of Marseille, where shop windows and bank fronts were smashed.

-French Interior Minister Gérald Darmanin told radio station RTL on Friday that 310 people were arrested overnight.
-Most of the arrests, 258, were made in Paris, according to Darmanin.
+Some yellow vest activists, who mounted formidable protests against Macron’s economic policies during his first term, joined the rallies and called for a march on the parliament Friday evening.

-The trade unions that had organized strikes and marches against a higher retirement age said more rallies and protest marches would take place in the days ahead.
-“This retirement reform is brutal, unjust, unjustified for the world of workers,” they declared.
+Trade unions organizing the opposition urged demonstrators to remain peaceful during more strikes and marches in the days ahead.

-Overwhelming streets with discontent and refusing to continue working is “the only way that we will get them to back down,” CGT union representative Régis Vieceli told The Associated Press on Friday.
-He added: “We are not going to stop.”
+“We are not going to stop,” CGT union representative Régis Vieceli told The Associated Press on Friday.
+He said overwhelming the streets with discontent and refusing to continue working is “the only way that we will get them to back down.”

 Macron has made the proposed pension changes the key priority of his second term, arguing that reform is needed to make the French economy more competitive and to keep the pension system from diving into deficit.
 France, like many richer nations, faces lower birth rates and longer life expectancy.